platformsh/platformsh-docs/src/administration/integrations/gluescript.md

 For example:

-`process.env.FOO` will give you access to the `FOO` environment variable, this is a great place to access API keys, or other secrets.
+`process.env.FOO` will give you access to the `FOO` environment variable.
+This is a great place to access API keys, or other secrets.

 ## Storage API